glennlopez/Cpp.Playground/README.md

 C++ Playground
 =================
-This is where I keep all the things I do with C++.
-This is a repo for showcasing my capabilities to future employers for ealuation, and to documenting my progress with C++.
+This is where I keep all the things I do with C++ that is not project specific.
+Its a simple repo for showcasing my capabilities to future employers for evaluation, and documenting my progress with C++.

 ![alt text](https://s-media-cache-ak0.pinimg.com/736x/a6/64/bf/a664bfae939ac4da62d6783442e560ee.jpg "C++ Logo")